drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Good Teamwork

-Another key factor that led to the success of this project was the exemplary co-operation between the medicinal chemists and the modeler.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/good-teamwork-ae4750fe'><i class='fa fa-play' aria-hidden='true'></i></button>Another key factor that led to the success of this project was the exemplary co-operation between the medicinal chemists and the modeler.
 Daily collaborative meetings (the MDM - "Molecular Design Meetings") were held and focused on design issues.
 The meetings were constructive as they strengthened the team as a unit and gave each member a solid grasp of both the individual and group objectives thus allowing the team to converge towards many successful designs.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system